Divide-and-Conquer-AGO/ago-website/content/features/index.md

 {{< gallery match="images/mapChanges/*" >}}

+### New Building Effects
+Various buildings have new effects that includes the ability to upgrade weapons 3 times (previously limited to a single upgrade) as well as the ability to perform various "rites" such as public excutions, ritual sacrifices, races and pit fights.

 ### Landmark Buildings
 While there are plenty of interesting settlements in Middle-earth, there are also many settlements that populate the map that have absolutely no lore, pre-built buildings or even any interesting resources.
 Previously, special buildings were often only relagated to named settlements.
 In order to make the lesser known settlements feel more unique, we have implemented over 30 new 'landmark" buildings.
 These landmark buildings vary from geographical features, sites of famous battles, places of worship, mercenary strongholds, trading houses and so on.